-David Carroll, Ph.D., Director
+David Carroll, Ph.D.

-David Carroll leads the Center's initiative on developing standards and best practices in international election observation and has managed or participated in more than 20 Carter Center projects to strengthen democracy and electoral processes around the globe in Latin America, Africa, Asia, and the Middle East.
+David Carroll leads the Carter Center's initiative on developing standards and best practices in international election observation.
+He has managed or participated in more than 70 Carter Center projects to strengthen democracy and electoral processes around the globe in Latin America, Africa, Asia, and the Middle East.

 Avery Davis-Roberts manages the Center's Democratic Election Standards Project, which seeks to develop the criteria by which observers assess a democratic process.
 She has worked on Carter Center election observation missions in Asia, Africa, South America, and the Middle East.
-Before joining the Center, Ms. Davis-Roberts was a research consultant in London.
-She gained a joint honors bachelor's degree in Arabic and law and a Master of Laws degree (LL.M.) in international human rights law, both from the School of Oriental and African Studies at the University of London.
+She gained her undergraduate and graduate degrees from the School of Oriental and African Studies at the University of London.

 Brett Lacy has worked on election observation and democratic governance projects since 1999 in more than a dozen countries.
 Before returning to The Carter Center in 2010, she managed civil society, political party, conflict mitigation, media, women's participation, and legislative-strengthening programs for the National Democratic Institute in West Africa.
 She has also worked with International Foundation for Electoral Systems, International IDEA, and the International Organization for Migration to contribute to the development of standards for the participation of refugees and internally displaced persons in post-conflict elections.

 Tynesha Green has been the Democracy Program's program assistant since 1997 and provides logistical and administrative support to the program and its election missions.
 She has served on Carter Center missions to Nigeria, Timor-Leste, Indonesia, Mozambique, Guyana, Zambia, the Democratic Republic of the Congo, and Kenya.
 She attended the University of California at Riverside, where she majored in economics with a minor in administrative studies.
 Green previously worked at the Federal Deposit Insurance Corporation in the asset disposition department.